 ORDER BY t.name, t.city

+While most recent RDBMS versions support count(*) over(partition by...)
 MySQL V 8.0 introduced "window functions", as seen below (in MySQL 8.0)

 CREATE TABLE stuff(